-This beautiful broccoli salad bursting with fresh ingredients has been in my repertoire for many years.
-It is based off a salad I found (I think) from Southern Living years ago.
+This beautiful blueberry-broccoli salad with honey yogurt dressing, bursting with fresh ingredients, has been in my repertoire for many years.
 This updated version includes crunchy radishes, toasted walnuts, crisp tender steamed broccoli, sliced dates, dried cherries and plump blueberries.

 Dress the salad with a yummy greek yogurt, raw honey and lemon juice dressing.
 Super healthy, Super tasty and so good for you.
 It’s a not a just salad- it’s flavor explosion in a big bowl.

 I hope you give it a try this week.

 Yes- you can make the salad up to two days in advance.
 It’s best of you only add the dressing a few hours before serving.
 DO NOT add the walnut until just before serving.

 Unfortunately, no. You can assemble all the ingredients and keep them in air tight containers in your fridge prior to assembling.
 Eat the salad within 3 days of adding the dressing.